Bahusson/ai/README.md

 # ai
-My fooling around with ai - nonprofessional stufff
+My advancements in the field of Machine_Learning.
+Basics.
+TF+Keras on Fedora+Anaconda with old hardware and no suitable GPU.